russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 • Corporation: Similar to an LLC, this limits your personal liability financially.
 Different types of corporation options exist, such as C-corporations, S-corporations, or B-corporations.

-Top tip: Corporations, particularly C-corporations, are suited for new businesses seeking funding from venture capitalists (VCs).
+Top tip: Corporations, particularly C corporations, are well-suited for new businesses seeking funding from venture capitalists (VCs).

 During this step, you should also consider getting business insurance.
-Many scenarios, such as health issues, a natural disaster, or a lawsuit, could bring you trouble.
+Many scenarios, such as health issues, natural disasters, or lawsuits, could bring you trouble.
 Consider the different types of business insurance to determine what is applicable for you, such as:

 • professional liability insurance;